dianamikova/machine-learning-nlp/README.md

 *An exploratory NLP notebook using HuggingFace Transformers to study how sentiment models and language models behave across different contexts and geographies.*

-Results analysis

-Qualitative discussion of model failures and biases observed across all experiments.
+Results analysis: Qualitative discussion of model failures and biases observed across all experiments.

 Libraries